Visiting the Normandy Region of France with Kids: Rouen, Mont Saint-Michele, and Honfleur

 There are plenty of cafes and restaurants to sit and enjoy lunch while people watching.
 We had delicious seafood – the fresh mussels, oysters, and cockles are some of the best you will try anywhere – and even got daring and ordered sea snails for all of us to try.
 Our girls are adventurous eaters and both gave it their best shot.
 Clara even ate an entire sea snail on her own, although Rose, who was only four, spit hers out in disgust!

-The Saint Catherine Church (L’église Sainte-Catherine) is the largest wooden church in France and notable for a number of other reasons.
+The Sainte Catherine Church (L’église Sainte-Catherine) is the largest wooden church in France and notable for a number of other reasons.
 It was built by boatbuilders from the town who didn’t know how to build churches but did know how to build ships.

-So the inside of the church looks like ships hulls that have been turned upside down to create the vaulted ceilings with strong timbers like masts supporting them.
+So the inside of the church looks like ships’ hulls that have been turned upside down to create the vaulted ceilings with strong timbers like masts supporting them.
 I don’t know how accurate that it, but it was certainly a romantic story with plausibility to it based on how the church looked.
 It also has some beautiful stained glass to admire.

 But our favorite thing to do in Honfleur was just to wander through the cobblestone streets, taking our time to look in shop windows and galleries, and stop for some nougat at a shop that sold dozens of delightful flavors.